 No. Okta uses the user SID to locate and authenticate the user.
 So it shouldn't matter if they don't match because the request resolves to the user object using SID.

 The current rate limit for the Agentless DSSO endpoint /login/agentlessDSSO is 1000/minute.
-This is double the on-prem rate limit as described in API token management because each successful login performs two http commands to the Agentless DSSO endpoint.
+This is double the on-prem rate limit as described in Set token rate limits (optional) because each successful login performs two http commands to the Agentless DSSO endpoint.
 The number of successful logins per minute will be the same as on-prem IWA.